-Lacob has been a partner of Menlo Park, California, based Kleiner Perkins Caufield & Byers since 1987.
-Though still a partner in the firm, he has relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA team.
-In his role as a venture capitalist, he has led investments in over 50 start-up companies across multiple fields in life sciences and medical technologies, the internet and energy.
+Lacob began his career at Menlo Park, California, based Kleiner Perkins Caufield & Byers in 1987.
+Though still a strategic advisor to the firm, he has relinquished his managing partner role in order to pursue his lifelong goal of owning and operating an NBA team.
+In his role as a venture capitalist, he led investments in over 50 start-up companies across multiple fields in life sciences and medical technologies, the internet and energy.

 An avid golfer, Joe has been a longtime participant in the AT&T National Pro-Am at Pebble Beach.
 He has played in a regular pick-up basketball game, and still does, at least twice weekly for over 30 years at Stanford.
-Most importantly for Warriors fans, Lacob has been a passionate fan of the Bay Area club that he now owns – supporting his local franchise as a loyal and dedicated Season Ticket Holder since 1998.
+Most importantly for Warriors fans, Lacob has been a passionate fan of the Bay Area club that he now owns, supporting his local franchise as a loyal and dedicated Season Ticket Holder since 1998.